ameseee/kwk-curriculum-site/web-app/lessons/flexbox/index.md

 <div class="try-it">
   <h2>Try It: Direction</h2>
   <p>Open <a target="blank" href="https://codepen.io/turing-kwk/pen/WWyYZy">this CodePen</a> and fork it.
-This will create a new copy to your account that you can edit.
-Update the CSS (you'll probably need to add some classes on some HTML elements, too!) so the outcome looks like this:</p>
+This will create a new copy to your account that you can edit.</p>
+  <p>Your job will be to update the CSS (you'll probably need to add some classes on some HTML elements, too!) so the outcome looks like the screen shot below, but <strong>first</strong>, take some time to jot down some notes and talk with a partner about <em>how</em> you will approach this.</p>
   <img src="./assets/direction.png" alt="">
 </div>